7Block Labs

 Access reality check in 2026

-• Official product pages reiterate that IPFS service is for pre‑qualified customers; use the support flow to review your use case. (infura.io)
+• Also, the official product pages are clear: IPFS service is only for pre-qualified customers.
+Make sure to go through the support flow to check if your use case qualifies. (infura.io)

 Pricing: what you will actually pay in 2026

-• Minimum monthly charge: $5 for IPFS when active, which includes 5 GB storage + 5 GB ingress + 5 GB egress.
-First invoice reflecting this policy was generated October 1, 2025 (covering September). (support.metamask.io)
+• Minimum monthly charge: You’ll pay $5 for IPFS when it’s active, which gives you 5 GB of storage, plus 5 GB of ingress and egress.
+The first invoice with this setup came out on October 1, 2025, covering September. (support.metamask.io)

 Should you use Infura IPFS?
 A decision framework